raj03kumar/Data-Structures-and-Algorithm/README.md

 C4= C0C3 + C1C2 + C2C1 + C3C0 = 14

 So how can we find the nth catalan number?
-It is easy. we can use recursion to find out nth catalan number but it has very high time compelxity so we have to use dynamic programming for this.
+It is easy. we can use recursion to find out nth catalan number but it has very high time compelxity so we have to use DP for this.
 Let's see the APPLICATION OF catalan numbers.
 1. Possible BST's.  --> if n is the number of nodes then catalan(n) is the number of possible BST possible for n nodes.
 2. parenthesis/bracket combinations